 Plastic is a type of material that is resistant to degradation and is practically indestructible.
 While plastic will break down into fragments and fragments will become microplastics (1 µm to 5 mm*) and become nanoplastics via photo-oxidative mechanisms, plastic fundamentally remains the same throughout the process.
 Nanoparticles can gain access through inhalation, ingestion, or dermal exposure and have greater cellular uptake than those bigger in size.
 Nanoparticles subsequently pose a greater impact on health.
 The concern of water contamination from nanoplastics (≤ 1 µm) is, therefore, a study receiving close scrutiny from FDA and EPA alike.

-* Size-based nomenclature per Section 116376 of the Health and Safety Code
+* Size-based nomenclature per Section 116376 of the State of California Health and Safety Code

 One of the proven methods of tackling microplastics applications is the use of Raman spectroscopy.
 Raman spectroscopy allows chemical identification of organic and inorganic particles, giving clues to the origins of the plastic.
 When Raman is coupled with ParticleFinder, the subsampling of microplastics by particle size and shape can be automated well within the software.
 HORIBA Scientific offers a microplastics solution; click to read the latest development and academic collaboration on Microplastics Analysis.